 If you’re going to be surrounded by something, you should take the time and make the effort to learn about it!

-Let’s chat about the white tailed deer in a little more detail.
+Let’s chat about the whitetail deer in a little more detail.

 As the name would suggest, this particular species of deer is quickly identified by the white flash on its tail.
 The male white tailed deer has antlers, and can weigh up to 300lb, however is likely to be anywhere from 150lb upwards.
 The female white-tailed deer weighs between 90-200lb.

-Whether male or female, the white-tailed deer is a lush tan or brown shade during the summer months, when their coat is at its optimum colour, and during the winter months it dulls to a grey or brown shade.
+Whether male or female, the whitetail deer is a lush tan or brown shade during the summer months, when their coat is at its optimum color, and during the winter months it dulls to a grey or brown shade.
 Aside from the white flash on the tail, white-tailed deer also have white sections on their neck, around the nose and the eyes, and on their stomach.

-You will certainly have seen a white-tailed deer at some stage, if you have been out and about in the wilderness, such is the prevalence of this species of deer overall.
+You will certainly have seen a whitetail deer at some stage, if you have been out and about in the wilderness, such is the prevalence of this species of deer overall.

-You will find white-tailed deer in particular in heavily wooded areas, and in some regions there is a problem with overpopulation.
+You will find white tail deer in particular in heavily wooded areas, and in some regions there is a problem with overpopulation.

 These types of deer are found mostly in the southern reaches of Canada, across much of the USA, aside from the colder region of Alaska, in the far south-west of the country, an also apart from Hawaii, due to the higher temperatures and landscapes found there.
 Of course, you can also find white-tailed deer across much of the world, in the same wooded areas.

-Of course, it is important to understand the behaviour of a white-tailed deer, particularly if this is the type of deer which you see most often.
+Of course, it is important to understand the behavior of a whitetail deer, particularly if this is the type of deer which you see most often.

-This type of deer is also a very fast runner, and can reach speeds up to 30 mph, as well as being great at jumping and leaping, and also talented swimmers.
+This deer type is also a very fast runner, and can reach speeds up to 30 mph, as well as being great at jumping and leaping, and also talented swimmers.

 This particular species of deer is so well seen in the USA and southern parts of Canada so that also means that this is also likely to be the type that you will see and come across the most.
 The fact that a white-tailed deer is so fast, and also that they are such good jumpers, means that you need to be ultra-quiet and ultra-slow when it comes to your hunting technique.

-The most commonly seen depicted type of white-tailed deer you will see is the female, because this is the epic Bambi picture, but the male white-tailed deer has large antlers.
+The most commonly seen depicted type of whitetail deer you will see is the female, because this is the epic Bambi picture, but the male deer has large antlers.
 This species of deer can grow large and heavy, particular the males, and even though you would think this could affect their speed, it certainly doesn’t!
-This is one of the fastest species around, so you will need to be on your game to catch one.
+The whitetail is one of the fastest species around, so you will need to be on your game to catch one.

 Of course, this species thrives in thick woodland, so it is best suited to those heavily vegetation areas in the south of Canada, before moving into the border area with the USA.
 You will find them all over the States, aside from the south-western reaches, Alaska, and of course, Hawaii.